 Introduction

-Napper is a free, open-source, CLI-first API testing tool that integrates natively with VS Code.
+Napper is a free, open-source, CLI-first API testing tool for anyone testing APIs.
+It integrates natively with VS Code and Zed, and works in any editor through a portable language server.
 It is a modern alternative to Postman, Bruno, .http files, and curl.

-• Complex things to be possible — full F# and C# scripting for advanced flows (spec: script-fsx, script-csx)
+- Complex things to be possible — script advanced flows in JavaScript, Python, F#, or C# (spec: script-js, script-py, script-fsx, script-csx)

-• First-class VS Code support — syntax highlighting, Test Explorer, environment switching
+- First-class editor support — VS Code, Cursor, Windsurf, Antigravity, and Zed extensions plus a portable LSP: syntax highlighting, Test Explorer, environment switching

 How does Napper work?